What is customer experience?

 Although there is not a universal definition of CX, Gartner defines customer experience as “the customer’s perceptions and related feelings caused by the one-off and cumulative effect of interactions with a supplier’s employees, systems, channels or products.”
 The key terms to pick up here are one-off and cumulative, as they will become critical to understanding the five components of CX.

-To improve CX and measure the impact of technology solutions on it, one must start by understanding the five components of CX, align the organization on these five components and enable a technology-driven research and design team to analyze and understand customer behavior.
+To improve CX and measure the impact of technology solutions on it, one must start by understanding the five customer experience components, align the organization on these five components and enable a technology-driven research and design team to analyze and understand customer behavior.

 Context includes the customer’s location, physical environment, and mental and emotional state when interacting with a product or service.
 Think about a customer on vacation when suddenly, their credit card is declined.
 A financial services company should account for the timeliness of the fraud notification delivery so as not to let financial anxieties burden a customer on their time off.